Linearized $\mathcal{N}=2$ conformal supergravity in the harmonic approach: Linearized Weyl supergravity in harmonic-independent gauge

-In this gauge we have the residual gauge freedom $\delta H \sim \mathcal{D}_{ij} \Omega^{ij} + \bar{\mathcal{D}}_{ij} \bar{\Omega}^{ij} $.
 The Mesincescu-type prepotential defined here can be considered as the spin 2 generalization of the $V_{ij}$ prepotential for $\mathcal{N}=2$ vector multiplet \cite{Mezincescu:1979af} (see also discussion in \cite{18}).
-Such a prepotential for the description of $\mathcal{N}=2$ conformal supergravity multiplet was firstly introduced in \cite{Howe:1981qj, Rivelles:1981qz}.
+Such a prepotential for the description of linearized $\mathcal{N}=2$ conformal supergravity multiplet was firstly introduced in \cite{Howe:1981qj, Rivelles:1981qz}.

+It is important to note that, while such prepotentials are sufficient for describing linearized theories (albeit at cost of losing the geometric interpretation of gauge transformations), they lead to considerable difficulties when extended to the nonlinear level, in both $\mathcal{N}=2$ Yang-Mills theory and $\mathcal{N}=2$ supergravity.
+In particular, it is far from obvious how to generalize the linearized transformation \eqref{eq: gauge transformations Mez} to the non-linear case.
+In the harmonic approach, by contrast, such a generalization is straightforward, see eqs. \eqref{eq: H transf}